chinmaydd/SchemER/README.md

 # SchemER

-<br />A tool for translation of ER diagram to Relational Schema with Normalization.
+A tool for translation of ER diagram to Relational Schema with Normalization.
 This is our course project for Database Management Systems.

-##Setup
+## Setup
 * Setup virtual environment
 	* `$ virtualenv flask`
 	* `$ source flask/bin/activate`